Waste Reduction & Recycling

 Create and implement a written comprehensive recycling program and require employees to participate.
 This program must include recycling the following (at minimum): paper, aluminum, glass, cardboard, plastic, electronics, batteries, and fluorescent lamps.
 Also put in place signage reminding people to recycle.
 When disposing of furniture, attempt to recycle it or find a place for its reuse, such as Habitat for Humanity Restore.
 Lastly, appoint a point person to oversee the program.
 An excellent resource is available on the EPA website.
 For more information about recycling electronics click here

-Complete two more tasks either from the options below or custom solutions for your business.
+Complete FOUR more tasks either from the options below or custom solutions for your business.

 Use Ink Cartridge Refill System and/or Recycle Empty Cartridges